Diving into D-STAR – 1

 1b) Multiple systems

-The next thing I understood is that D-STAR is just one of several competing digital voice systems being developed, though it's one of the earliest, and the first to be developed specifically for amateur radio use.
+The next thing I understood is that D-STAR is just one of several digital voice systems being developed, though it's one of the earliest, and the first to be developed specifically for amateur radio use.

 The Japan Amateur Radio League began development work on the Digital Smart Technologies for Amateur Radio (D-STAR) standard in the late 1990s and published it in 2001.
 It started to gain traction in the U.S. around 2006.